 The Center Researchers and Students utilize the computing resources in the Cybersecurity Lab and the Arizona Cyber Warfare Range.
 Topics of interest include: Software defined networks, Aviation cybersecurity, Intrusion detection systems, Open Source Intelligence (OSINT).
 Students are involved in the Center through groups such as CyberEye, ISORT, Capture the Flag competitions in addition to involvement in research and consulting opportunities.

 C Complex — Cyber activities require understanding of multiple disciplines

 I Intelligence — Awareness of the capabilities, trends, practices of the adversary is critical

 S Success — Security is measured in speed of response, reduction in losses,

 C Collaboration — The Center brings together experts from academia, industry and government

 Housed in the College of Security and Intelligence, the Center is multi-disciplinary and includes adjunct faculty, guest and remote subject matter experts (SME).
 This center collaborates with the CyBASE Center in Daytona Beach and is funded in part by federal, state and local sources in addition to University support.

 Radakrishna Sampigethaya, Ph.D.
-Assistant Professor Cyber Intelligence and Security, College of Security and Intelligence, research interests security of aviation systems including ADS-B, security of ad hoc networks in transportation systems, security of software defined networks, cyber physical systems security
+Associate Professor and Chair of Dept. of Cyber Intelligence and Security, College of Security and Intelligence - Research interests security of aviation systems including ADS-B, security of ad hoc networks in transportation systems, security of software defined networks, cyber physical systems security

 CISC is part of the Greater Arizona Cyber Security community that includes small and large companies, governmental organizations and other academic partners.
 The Center is a hub for student activities including competitions, projects and research.